How to recover your mobility after an injury (What to do, What to avoid)

 Knowing what to do and what to avoid are the key things to know about when you’re trying to recover from an injury.
 Let’s say you are a sports person, an active lifestyle person, or an elderly citizen, it’s important to know how to recover your mobility when you’ve had an injury.

 Not having the right information can pose problems.
 For instance, a person recovering from an injury can practice the wrong exercise which worsens the injury condition.

 While some injuries will heal on their own, others require personalized physiotherapy and exercises regimen for healing to take place.
 This is the place for specialized attention to cause full recovery and re-attainment of full mobility.

 What to Do to Recover Mobility after an Injury

 The first step toward recovery from injury and improving your mobility is to get in touch with a physiotherapist.
 This is what we do at Stay Active Rehabilitation – we help you recover from your injury and pain problems to enjoy lasting relief going the things you love.

 Physiotherapy treatment can help to greatly reduce your pain and regain your mobility.
 Our physiotherapists will examine your body for signs of misalignment or structural damage, in addition to examining your stance, posture, gait, and range of motion.
-In many cases, our physiotherapist can relieve your pain altogether, sparing you the need for potentially harmful medication or surgical correction.
+In many cases, our North York Physiotherapy Clinic can relieve your pain altogether, sparing you the need for potentially harmful medication or surgical correction.

 After your physical exam is complete, our physiotherapist will prescribe a physiotherapy plan for you, aimed at relieving unnatural stresses and strains so you can recover quickly.
 They will also focus on normalizing your joint function so you can get back to living life comfortably.